 - Back and restore the phone's data on your PC

-- Step 1.
-After installation, run both the AirDroid Personal Desktop Client and the AirDroid mobile app on the respective devices.
+Step 1.
+After installation, run the AirDroid Personal Desktop Client and the AirDroid mobile app on the respective devices.
 Log in with your AirDroid account on both devices.

-- Step 3.
-When the devices are connected remotely, hit File Transfer at the bottom and select the attachment icon > Files.
+Step 3.
+When connecting the devices remotely, hit File Transfer at the bottom and select the attachment icon > Files.
 Then, select the files you want to transfer and tap Send.

 The desktop app will automatically save the received files on your PC.
 If you want to change the default location:

-- Step 2.
-Here, browse a location for the "Save received files to" option.
+Step 2.
+Here, browse a site for the "Save received files to" option.
 And you're good to go.

-2How to Transfer Photos from Phone to Laptop Without USB Using Google Photos
+Transfer Photos from Phone to Laptop without USB Using Google Photos

-Do you have tons of photos on your phone that need to be transferred to a PC without a USB bridge cable?
+Do you have many photos on your phone that must be transferred to a PC without a USB bridge cable?
 Look no further and use Google Photos.
-This online service lets you share photos between Android/iPhone and computer in a jiffy.
+This online service lets you instantly share photos between Android/iPhone and computer.

 All you need to do is upload your photos to the Google Photos app installed on your phone.
 Then, import them from the Google Photos web to your PC.
-Remember that this method is viable when you have to transfer photos and videos only.
+Remember that this method is viable when transferring photos and videos only.
 It doesn't support other file types.

 Here's how to use Google Photos:

-3How to Transfer Files from Phone to Laptop Without USB Using Bluetooth
+Transfer Files from Phone to Laptop without USB Using Bluetooth

-Since its transfer speed is quite slow, this method is particularly useful you have a few files to move.
-The biggest advantage of Bluetooth is it doesn't require any Wi-Fi connection.
+Since its transfer speed is relatively slow, this method is advantageous.
+You have a few files to move.
+The most significant advantage of Bluetooth is it doesn't require any Wi-Fi connection.
 So, you can avoid USB file transfer even when you're offline.

 Before proceeding, be sure your computer also has the Bluetooth feature.
 If yes, here is what you should do:

-- Step 1.
-On your computer, go to Settings > Devices > Bluetooth & other devices, and enable Bluetooth.
+Step 1.
+Go to Settings > Devices > Bluetooth & other devices on your computer, and enable Bluetooth.

 Another simple way to Android file transfer PC without using a USB transfer cable is via email.
 Most people must already be aware of how this works.

 The procedure is as simple as it can be.
-Just select the photos you want to transfer and attach them to an email.
+Select the photos you want to transfer and attach them to an email.
 Open the email account on your PC and save them.

-But its biggest downside is you cannot send more than 25MB of data in one mail.
-If you have plenty of small files to share, you can send multiple emails or else, use another method.
+But its most significant downside is you cannot send more than 25MB of data in one mail.
+If you have plenty of small files to share, you can send multiple emails or use another method.

-So, this is how to transfer files from phone to a laptop without USB.
-All the methods we outlined are easy-to-implement even for non-technical users.
+So, this is how to transfer files from a phone to a laptop without USB.
+All the methods we outlined are easy to implement even for non-technical users.
 But most of them are suited for small-sized files like a few photos.

-If you want to move the bulk of data from your phone to your PC, then use the premium version of use AirDroid Personal.
+If you want to move the bulk of data from your phone to your PC, use the premium version of AirDroid Personal.
 This versatile tool guarantees the super-fast transfer of all your files without losing the quality.
-What makes it worth installing is its compatibility across all platforms including Mac, Windows, iOS, and Android.
+Its compatibility across all platforms, including Mac, Windows, iOS, and Android, makes it worth installing.